-One of the unfortunate events often associated with your horse being sick or lame is that you’ll sometimes need to give him some sort of drug (or other substance) as a result.
-The problem is – insofar as giving drugs by one of these various routes – is that you’re trying to give them to horses.
+One of the unfortunate events often associated with your horse being sick or lame is that you’ll sometimes need to give him some sort of drug (or other substance, if you’re in to giving other substances).
+The biggest problem – insofar as giving drugs by one of these various routes – is that you’re trying to give them to horses.
 That means that while there may be many possible routes by which you can give a drug to your horse, there may not be any easy routes.
-Some horses will balk at the idea of a paste put in their mouths, sift through a pile of grain to get every kernel, meanwhile leaving a nice pile of drug powder at the bottom of the bucket, or bite, strike, or kick when you approach to stick them with a needle: honestly, can you blame them?
+Some horses will balk at the idea of a paste put in their mouths, sift through a pile of grain to get every kernel, meanwhile leaving a nice pile of drug powder at the bottom of the bucket, or bite, strike, or kick when you approach to stick them with a needle.
+Honestly, can you blame them?

 There, in fact, many different ways that drugs can be administered – in the vein (IV), in the muscle (IM), in the mouth (PO), occasionally even under the skin (SQ – for subcutaneous), or, rarely, even in the skin (ID – intradermal).

 Each of the methods of administration has its advantages and disadvantages.

 1) IV (Intravenous) – Advantages: Fast, can give substances that are otherwise quite irritating to tissue (such as “bute”).
 Disadvantages: Requires someone with training, horses may not like it, can have some pretty severe consequences if you miss the vein.